nnethercote/perf-book/src/linting.md

-As well as making the code faster, the performance lint suggestions usually result in code that is simpler and more idiomatic, so they are worth following even for code that is not hot.
+As well as making the code faster, the performance lint suggestions usually result in code that is simpler and more idiomatic, so they are worth following even for code that is not executed frequently.